MartynStewart/CS50x-Project/README.md

 ```
 !quack
 ```
 This is the root command that will initiate all other commands.
-Quacksly checks any new messages to see if they begin with this, if they do Quacksly will then take action
+Quacksly checks any new messages to see if they begin with this, if they do Quacksly will then take action.
+Quacksly will quack back at users who don't give commands

 ```
 !quack help